-Stop the Silence® (www.stopthesilence.org) and the National Association of Adult Survivors of Child Abuse (NAASCA, www.naasca.org) have joined in a partnership toward the development of a “Child Sexual Abuse (CSA) Survivor Force”– an initial and then expanded and expanding (locally, regionally, nationally, internationally) group of adult survivors who are coming together to present information about child sexual abuse (CSA) to the media in all regions of the U.S. and then elsewhere.
+Stop the Silence® and the National Association of Adult Survivors of Child Abuse (NAASCA) have joined in a partnership toward the development of the “Child Sexual Abuse (CSA) Survivor Force”– an expanding (locally, regionally, nationally, internationally) group of adult survivors who are coming together to present information about child sexual abuse (CSA) to the media in all regions of the U.S. and abroad.

 The full Mission of the CSA Survivor Force is to provide factual information about CSA in a gripping manner to all forms of mass media to inform and educate large populations, reduce stigma, and affect change in individual and societal behaviors, policies and procedures across the U.S. and the world.

-We are vetting the program during the first quarter of 2017, and then will invite an increasing number of survivors from all over the U.S. and then the world to participate as CSA Survivor Force members, spreading information through the media to broad publics.
+Currently, we are vetting the program and focusing on further programming/planning which will include an increasing number of survivors from all over the United States, ultimately leading to international expansion, as participating CSA Survivor Force members spread information through the media to ever-increasing publics.

 What do CSA Survivor Force members do?